 Quantitative Price Prediction Model

 Timing is of paramount importance when purchasing an item.
 If buying is off by a day, a week or a month, this can make the difference between a bargain or not.
 The Momentum Term Strength Index quantitative model (MTSI) ascertains whether a product is cheap or expensive to buy at the present price levels.
+It is utilized in conjunction with state of the art machine learning models.

 Product prices move in a series of peaks and troughs.
 The direction of these picks and troughs define the trend of the price.
 Upward trends have rising peaks and troughs.
 Downward trends have falling peaks and troughs.
 A trend has three directions, upward, when demand outweighs supply, downward, when supply outweighs demand, or sideways when demand and supply are in equilibrium, John J. Murphy.